CAMPUSPEAK Speaker Application Frequently Asked Questions

 There aren’t any other “hidden” costs, although our most successful speaker invests in marketing each semester, consider attending and networking at an industry conference, and register for and attend our bi-annual company meeting.
 We go over these costs in-depth if you’re chosen to join our team.

-All-new speakers must attend CAMPUSPEAK’s New Speaker Weekend.
-New Speaker Weekend is typically held at the end of November and end of June.
+All-new speakers must attend CAMPUSPEAK’s New Speaker OnBoarding.
+New Speaker OnBoarding is typically held at the end of November and end of June.

 This is a required program of our partnership because it helps us deliver to you all of the knowledge you need to begin a successful partnership with our team.
 We cover a lot of internal things to know – like how leads are generated and sales are closed, what marketing opportunities exist, how to update your availability in our calendar, and when you get paid.